vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/040/07_mA_mAmimaM.md

 [The Sun:] “O Atri, let him not, deceived by jealousy and fear, swallow  me, who am one of yours.
 You are an ally whose bounty is real; do you and King Varuṇa help
 me here.”
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+On this speech of the Sun’s, see Hyenas 281-88.

+This vs. is usually taken as evidence for the “eclipse” theory of the Svarbhānu story, which aligns it with the later Rāhu myth in which Rāhu swallows the sun.
+But there is no other evidence for this connection in Vedic, and ‘swallow’ can be accounted for by inner-Vedic parallels.
+See the cited disc. in Hyenas.

+Although Atri is usually considered the addressee of the entire vs., for reasons having to do with the Vāyav Indraś ca construction in cd, I suggest (Hyenas 284-86) that Indra is the referent of the 2nd ps. in c, conjoined with Varuṇa in d.
 </details>

 <details><summary>+Griffith</summary>